Revature-Training-1302/notes/week2/project_structure.md

     - In the case of our diagram, the controller layer would be close to the dotted line in the middle

 ### Order of Layers
-- Client Request -> Controller Layer -> Service Layer -> Data Layer -> Database
+- Client Request(Postman/Browser) -> Controller Layer -> Service Layer -> Data Layer -----JDBC-----> Database

+### Persistent storage vs Temporary Storage
+- In Java we have memory where we store our variables and data but once the program is over, that data is lost
+- With persistent storage (database), the data will be available always

 ### Entity